-If a student's behavior in class is disruptive, the teacher will send the student to the office with a yellow card/form.
-The student will stay in the office the allotted time as designated by the teacher or a minimum of 15 minutes.
-The LS Coordinator or the Administrative Assistant will phone the family to inform them that the student has been sent to the office with a yellow card and that the teacher will call the family that evening regarding the student's behavior.
+If a student's behavior in class is disruptive, the teacher will send the student to the office with a yellow form.
+The student will stay in the office for the allotted time as designated by the teacher.
+If the student needs a "reset" from the classroom, they will return to class after the allotted time.
+If the teacher indicates on the yellow form that parents need to be informed, the LS Administrative or Pedagogical Coordinator will phone the family to inform them that the student has been sent to the office with a yellow card.
+The teacher may call the family that evening regarding the student's behavior at their discretion.

 The form is copied for the teacher who issued the form and for the Class Teacher and the original is placed in the Social Inclusion/Discipline Binder in the front office.
-If a student receives three yellow cards they will be sent home and a meeting with family, student, Class Teacher and LS Coordinator must take place before the student may return to school.
+If a student receives three yellow cards within four weeks, they will be sent home and a meeting with family, student, Class Teacher and LS Coordinator must take place before the student may return to school.
 A Change Plan form will be created during this meeting to support the student's behavior in class.